Shiny-Ventures/shiny-perplx/README.md

    - Click on "Add" next to "Site search."

 4. **Set the search engine name**:
-   - Enter `MiniPerplx` in the "Search engine" field.
+   - Enter `ShinyPerplx` in the "Search engine" field.

 5. **Set the search engine URL**:
    - Enter `https://mplx.run?q=%s` in the "URL with %s in place of query" field.